 Vitamin D testing is now available in Norwich from the Orange Grove Clinic.
 We offer a finger prick Vitamin D testing service for £50, which includes a 15 minute follow up appointment with Nutritional Therapist Catherine Jeans to discuss the results and how much Vitamin D you need to supplement.
 (Please note this price does not include your vitamin D supplements).
 To book, please contact reception today on .
 Keep reading to find out why Vitamin D is so important for you and your family.

 Vitamin D deficiency is much more common than you may think.
-The UK Government has recently voiced concerns over the nation’s vitamin D status with some groups being advised to take vitamin D supplements daily – these include children under five, pregnant and breastfeeding women, those over 65 and anyone with limited sun exposure.
+The UK Government has recently voiced concerns over the nation’s vitamin D status with some groups being advised to take vitamin D supplements daily – these include children between six months and five years old, pregnant and breastfeeding women, those over 65 and anyone with limited sun exposure.
 However recent research has highlighted that many healthcare professionals and parents are unaware of these guidelines and are confused as to how much and how to supplement vitamin D.

 Our nutritional therapist, Catherine Jeans DipION mBANT CNHC is here to help you understand the facts about vitamin D deficiency and how you could protect yourself and your family.

 You may be surprised to know that 90% of the British population are low in Vitamin D (below 80nmol/L) and 75% of young adults, the elderly and British Asian children are considered to have Vitamin D deficiency (The National Diet and Nutrition Survey).
 5 – 20% of the population are considered to be severely deficient.